AlchlcDvl/Town-Of-Humor/README.md

 - Better puntuation and capitalisation! (looks at stats)
 - Spelling errors in the base xml file have been fixed!
 - Fixed the story a bit!
+- Made the Patch Notes appear a wee bit neater!
+- Fixed the formatting of several messages!

 # Credits
 - Shadow Dior (https://www.youtube.com/c/ShadowDior) and Tuba Antics (https://www.youtube.com/c/TubaAntics) for teaching me how to edit xml files